Lagos, Portugal: Economy

 Lagos' economy, like many coastal towns in Portugal, has always been closely linked to the sea, and fishing has been an important activity since very ancient times.
 Since 1960, the city has embraced tourism, which has become its most important economic activity.
 It has beautiful beaches, good climate, the sea, a scenic coastline, and historical patrimony.

 The Marina de Lagos has 460 berths and has become an important centre for long-distance cruisers, and it is also known for its modern drawbridge.

 Lagos also has numerous cultural and night-life entertainment venues.

 Transportation

-Lagos Station is the western terminus of the Linha do Algarve railway line, which connects Lagos to Vila Real de Santo António (via Faro and Tavira).
+Lagos railway station is the western terminus of the Linha do Algarve railway line, which connects Lagos to Vila Real de Santo António (via Faro and Tavira).
 The passenger train service is operated by Comboios de Portugal (CP).
 Connections are available at Tunes for trains to Lisbon and Porto.

 The municipal aerodrome handles only small recreational planes; the nearest airport is Faro.